EtorArza/flutter-notes-app/README.md

 A Flutter app to memorize with spaced repetitions.

 ## Features
 1. *Review with spaced repetitions*: Periodically revisit learned concepts with the spaced learning technique [1] to maximize recall while minimizing time studied.
 Cards that are due are signaled with a blue circle.
 Once a card is recalled, the next review date needs to be chosen.
-Cards can be marked as learned, when we consider that we have permanently commited them to memory.
+Cards can be marked as learned, when we consider that we have permanently committed them to memory.
 <img src="github_assets/1review.gif" height="600">